 Congenital melanocytic nevus in Child

 One of the principal categorizations of CMNs is by size based on the projected maximal diameter of the CMN in adulthood.
-Different size cutoffs have been used with a recent proposed categorization including the categories of: small (< 1.5 cm), medium (M1: 1.5-10 cm, M2: > 10-20 cm), large (L1: > 20-30 cm, L2: > 30-40 cm), and giant (G1: > 40-60 cm, G2: > 60 cm).
+Different size cutoffs have been used with a recent proposed categorization including the categories of small (< 1.5 cm), medium (M1: 1.5-10 cm, M2: > 10-20 cm), large (L1: > 20-30 cm, L2: > 30-40 cm), and giant (G1: > 40-60 cm, G2: > 60 cm).
+It is estimated that small CMNs occur in 1 in 100 newborns, that medium CMNs occur in 1 in 1000 newborns, and that large CMNs occur in 1 in 20 000 newborns.
+Giant CMNs can occur in very rare cases, estimated to occur in 1 in 500 000 newborns.
 Most CMNs are < 3-4 cm, with larger lesions being less common.
-CMNs have a slight female predominance (3:2) and are more common among patients of African and Japanese descent compared with individuals of Hispanic or Northern European descent.

 CMNs have been associated with many benign lesions, the most common of which include café au lait macules and mucosal nevi.

 CMNs have also been reported to have an increased risk for transformation to melanoma.
 The risk of melanoma is believed to correlate with CMN size.
 The incident rate of melanoma arising in small or medium CMNs is reported to be less than 1%.
 In one meta-analysis, melanoma was estimated to develop in approximately 2% of large CMNs (> 20 cm).
 Melanomas were diagnosed at a mean age of 12 years (range: birth to 58 years old), with 82% cutaneous and 13% visceral.
 Most cutaneous melanomas were located on the trunk (68%), and most of the melanoma-associated CMNs exceeded 40 cm in diameter (74%), with 94% of patients also having satellite nevi.